Living with Pain

 Unfortunately, I am unable to accept insurance.
 I do offer a sliding scale.
 I also keep a few slots for clients low fee.
 Contact me for availability.
 Seeking this kind of help and support now may prevent further health complications down the road.
 Investing in you, in your body, may be the best decision you can make.
 Consider Somatic Therapy as a step toward getting your life back and feeling more whole again.
 It is possible to heal, to feel better, and to feel more alive.
 I would be honored to walk that path with you.

-- If you are ready to set up an appointment, contact me via phone or send send me a message on the contact page.
-I am available for one-hour sessions.
-I see clients in Lenox, MA or via Skype.
+If you are ready to set up an appointment, contact me via phone or send send me a message on the contact page.
+I see clients in Lenox, MA or via phone/video chat.